 When this Georgian mansion was originally constructed and subsequently rebuilt by the Barings in the 1760s, it was without doubt the jewel in the crown for the landed gentry in East Devon due to its commanding position overlooking the Exe estuary.
 And so it remains today.
 Lympstone Manor stands in splendid isolation amidst its 28 acres of parkland, a haven for wildlife and surrounded by unspoiled countryside.
 Yet with its proximity to Exeter on one hand, the sea on the other, and with excellent transportation links (road, rail and air), Lympstone Manor remains an easily accessible and perfect rural retreat.

 Devon, glorious Devon: this is the home county of Michael Caines and a place that we all deeply love.
 Bound to the south by the English Channel and to the north by the Bristol Channel, there is so much to see, do and discover.
-Away from urban areas, this is rich agricultural country, the source of so many good things that find their way onto the menus of Lympstone Manor.
+Away from urban areas, this is rich agricultural country; the source of the beautiful produce that finds it’s way onto the menus of Lympstone Manor.

 Yet the estuary remains a working habitat, too.
 Exe mussels are cultivated in the estuary, just in front of Lympstone Manor; scallops are picked by hand from the Lyme Bay sea bed by scuba divers; the Compass Rose, a day-fishing boat, works out of Lympstone village; and commercial trawlers still land a varied catch at Exmouth docks throughout the year.

-Exeter, Devon’s capital, lies 7 miles north of Lympstone Manor on the Exe river.
-It is a vibrant and lively cathedral city that is attractive and steeped ing history, pre-dating the arrival of the Romans in AD 50.
+Exeter, the capital of this beautiful county, lies 7 miles north of Lympstone Manor on the Exe river.
+It is a vibrant and lively cathedral city that is attractive and steeped in history, pre-dating the arrival of the Romans in AD 50.
 The imposing Roman and medieval city wall is still intact in many places and archaeologists have uncovered much of interest from the distant past.
-The gothic cathedral dates from the 11th century, while there are still lovely, half-timbered Tudor buildings that somehow survived the bombings of World War II.
-Above all, Exeter is a city for today, with a varied cultural scene, good places to eat and drink, independent shops (explore Fore Street), and a lively quayside area.
-It is also the home of the Exeter Chiefs who play their matches at Sandy Park.
-For more information see www.visitexeter.com
+The gothic cathedral dates from the 11th century and there are lovely, half-timbered Tudor buildings which somehow survived the bombings of the Second World War.